 ALWAYS READ THE LABEL.
 Use only as directed.
 Consult your healthcare professional if symptoms persist.
 Panadol Osteo: Incorrect use could be harmful.

-Try the flexible treatment approach to your osteoarthritis pain Trust Panadol Osteo to manage your everyday osteoarthritis pain but when pain flares-up, target the pain and inflammation with Voltaren Osteo Gel 12 Hourly.
+Trust Panadol Osteo to manage your everyday osteoarthritis pain but when pain flares-up, target the pain and inflammation with Voltaren Osteo Gel 12 Hourly.

 To learn more about how you can get back in control of your osteoarthritis pain, visit MyOsteoLife.com.au